jaypem/recipes-app/README.md

 	```
 	Example: `http://192.168.1.42:8000`

-**Note:**
+**Notes**
-- Both devices must be on the same Wi-Fi/network.
+- Both devices must be on the same Wi‑Fi/network.
 - If you have a firewall on your Pi, ensure port 8000 is open.
 - If you use Docker Desktop on Mac/Windows, replace `<raspberry-pi-ip>` with your host’s IP.

 ## Deployment
 - Precompile Tailwind CSS for Pi (see `app/static/styles.css`).
-- Restrict CORS to LAN.
+- Restrict CORS to the LAN.
-- DB-Backup: Copy `recipes.db` regularly.
+- DB backup: copy `recipes.db` regularly.

 ## .env
 See `.env.example` for required variables.